aphkyle/dont-sue-me-please/README.md

 # why
-tryin to make a webgl2 wrapper for my nim 3d lib, i wanted to copy mozilla docs a bit, but i still want to use mit license, so i got this shitty idea.
+tryin to make a webgl2 wrapper for my nim 3d lib, i wanted to copy mozilla docs (which is licensed under ccbysa2.5) a bit, but i still want to use mit license, so i got this shitty idea.